PHPOffice/PhpSpreadsheet/docs/topics/accessing-cells.md

 ```

 If you need the calculated value of a cell, use the following code.
 This
-is further explained in .
+is further explained in [the calculation engine](./calculation-engine.md).

 ``` php
 // Get the value fom cell A4